-|Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Laboratory of Translational Genomics|
+|Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics|

-From 2001-2007, he served as a tenured investigator in the Genomic Variation Section of the Pediatric Oncology Branch in the NCI Center for Cancer Research.
-Previously, he served as co-chair of NCI's Genetics, Genomics and Proteomics Faculty for five years.
-In 2001, he was appointed as the Director of the Core Genotyping Facility, and in 2007 as Chief of the newly formed Laboratory of Translational Genomics, both within the intramural Division of Cancer Epidemiology and Genetics program.
-He has co-lead the Cancer Genetic Markers of Susceptibility project.
+From 2001-2007, he was a tenured investigator in the Genomic Variation Section of the Pediatric Oncology Branch in the NCI Center for Cancer Research.
+He also served as co-chair of NCI's Genetics, Genomics and Proteomics Faculty for five years.
+In 2001, he was appointed as Chief of the Cancer Genomics Research Laboratory (formerly Core Genotyping Facility), and in 2007 as Chief of the Laboratory of Translational Genomics, both within the NCI Division of Cancer Epidemiology and Genetics (DCEG).
+Dr. Chanock co-led the Cancer Genetic Markers of Susceptibility project.
 From 2012 to 2013, he also served as Acting Co-Director of the NCI Center for Cancer Genomics.
 Dr. Chanock was appointed Director of DCEG in August 2013.

 Dr. Chanock discusses the role of The Cancer Genome Atlas in understanding how germline variation informs the landscape of somatic alterations in cancer.

 Watch Dr. Chanock discuss "The Complexity of Genetic Susceptibility to Cancer".